jaycelynchino/byu-cs324-w2023/hw-byu-bandit/README.md

 NOTE: Throughout this exercise, you _must_ run the `ssh` command from the BYU CS network, or the exercises will not work.
-To accomplish this, you may either log on to a BYU CS lab workstation directly or log on remotely via SSH using the following command:
+To accomplish this, you may either log on to a BYU CS lab workstation directly or log on remotely via SSH, which you can do in a terminal using the following command:

 ```
 ssh username@schizo.cs.byu.edu